Association for Psychological Science: Categories

+Student caucus

 Membership is also allowed in an affiliate form to undergraduate and graduate students pursuing a degree or its equivalent in psychology at an accredited degree-granting institution.
 The APS Student Caucus (APSSC) is a representative body of these student affiliates of the Association for Psychological Science.
 All graduate and undergraduate student affiliates of APS automatically become a member of the APSSC.
 Opportunities for involvement include serving as a Campus Representative, reviewing for research competitions, or publishing work in the "Student Notebook" and "Undergraduate Update" student publications.

 The APSSC presents a wide array of programming for students and early-career professionals each year at the APS Annual Convention.

 Public outreach

 APS publicizes psychology research in an effort to increase public understanding of psychological science.
 The APS website serves as a news portal for psychological science, distilling research results for a general audience, while maintaining a scientific approach to the field.
 In addition, the site houses the archive for the blogs We're Only Human and Full Frontal Psychology by science writer Wray Herbert.
 A version of his blogs appeared on The Huffington Post.

 APS began a Wikipedia Initiative in February 2011, calling on APS members and their students to write, edit and update Wikipedia entries, with a focus on improving the scope and quality of the coverage of psychological science.